-The College of Pharmacists of BC Professional Practice Policy-66 requires that all registrants who are employed in a pharmacy providing services related to Opioid Agonist Treatment (OAT), must have completed OAT-CAMPP training by September 30, 2021.
-Effective October 1, 2021, PharmaCare requires every pharmacist at a pharmacy that provides OAT to have completed the OAT-CAMPP training.
-OAT-CAMPP training will also be required for pharmacies to enroll in the OAT provider sub-class and to maintain enrollment.
-Please note: for the duration of the COVID-19 public health emergency in British Columbia, the policy above does not apply to pharmacists who are only providing the COVID-19 and/or flu immunizations, including boosters.
+The College of Pharmacists of B.C.
+Professional Practice Policy (PPP)-66 requires that all registrants who are employed in a pharmacy providing services related to Opioid Agonist Treatment (OAT), must complete the OAT-Compliance and Management Program for Pharmacy (OAT-CAMPP) training before practicing in that pharmacy.
+(Note that as per PPP-66, for the duration of the COVID-19 public health emergency in British Columbia, the policy above does not apply to pharmacists who are only providing the COVID-19 and/or flu immunizations).

-This accredited course is the first of its kind in Canada focusing solely on the needs of community pharmacists and technicians in delivering care to patients with opioid use disorder.
+The accredited OAT CAMPP course is the first of its kind in Canada focusing solely on the needs of community pharmacists and technicians in delivering care to patients with opioid use disorder.
 It is based around the most up-to-date research on the disorder and the various types of pharmacological treatments.
 The course takes a patient-centred approach, discussing the lived experiences of patients and how effective communication from pharmacists can reduce stigma and increase patient engagement.

 With support from the Ministry of Health, the Ministry of Mental Health and Addictions, and Health Canada’s Substance Use and Addictions Program, and working closely with the First Nations Health Authority, the BCPhA has developed this robust OAT training program.
 It is consistent with the BC Centre on Substance Use (BCCSU) guidelines, the updated professional practice policies of the College, and the requirements of the Ministry of Health.